JeetVasani/JeetVasani/README.md

 # 👋 Hey, I'm Jeet Vasani

-AI and ML engineering student focusing on backend systems, automation, and practical machine learning.
+AI and ML engineering student focusing on backend systems, automation, and  machine learning.
 I build small-scale but production-ready services with clean API design, async execution, and reliable data pipelines.

 ## About Me
 - Third-year AI and ML student